-Piano finger numbers.
-How many times have you watched your students twist their fingers around in amazingly weird ways to attempt to reach the notes they desire to play?
+How often have you watched your students twist their fingers around in amazingly weird ways to attempt to reach the notes they desire to play?
 How many times have you found yourself saying, “Do you think there’s an easier way of getting to those notes?” only to be met by a blank stare?

-Especially when learning written music, why is it so difficult for us to find the simplest way to get from A to B – or is it B♭?
+Why is it so difficult to find the simplest way to get from A to B (or is it Bb) when reading sheet music?

-It’s a daily experience for the piano teacher: a student comes in and is having difficulty with a particular passage, we show them the finger numbers and suddenly it’s all so much easier.
+It’s a daily experience for the piano teacher: a student comes in and is having difficulty with a particular passage.
+We show them the suggested fingerings and suddenly it’s all so much easier.
 Why does it seem like our students can’t come up with their own finger numbers?

-As far as chording, playing by ear, and improvisation, the issue is progressively less obvious because we simply choose the patterns we already know how to finger.
-But imagine what we could achieve if those limits were pushed.
+As far as chording, playing by ear, and improvisation, the issue is progressively less obvious because we simply choose the patterns we already know the piano finger placement for.
+But imagine what we could achieve in the long run if those limits were pushed.

-Where so much of what we teach in piano is so exquisitely organized, why does finger numbering continue to elude our students?
+Where so much of what we teach in piano is so exquisitely organized, why do finger numbers continue to elude our students?

-But I have yet to see a method book that explicitly states, “These are the principles of finger numbering.”
+But I have yet to see a method book that explicitly states, “These are the principles of piano fingerings”

-Oh sure, we learn how to play intervals, simple chords, scales.
+Oh sure, during our piano lessons we learn how to play intervals, simple chords, scales.
 But once we go beyond to “real music” it’s almost like every song is a new adventure in untangling our devious digits.

 Now I’m a big fan of Scott.
 Thinking about it, this approach makes a lot of sense.
 But in practice, I haven’t seen it work very well.